Skip to content

 A decade ago, the United Nations also held a special climate summit on the sidelines of the General Assembly in New York.
 (AN/J. Heilprin)

-UNITED NATIONS (AN) — More than 500 institutional investors urged governments on Thursday to finally take significant action to reduce carbon emissions — the latest in a more than decade-long series of alarms over the threat of global warming.
+UNITED NATIONS (AN) — More than 500 institutional investors urged governments to finally take significant action to reduce carbon emissions — the latest in a more than decade-long series of alarms over the threat of global warming.

 Latest